SrgElephant/Schnucks-Coupon-Applier/README.md

   __0 1 * * *__

   The format of a cronjob is [frequency] [command].

-For example, this cronjob has 2 commands:
+  For example, this cronjob runs sca.py everyday @ 1 am and has 2 commands:

   `0 1 * * * cd /home/{user}/Documents && /usr/bin/python3 /home/{user}/Documents/sca.py`